Apple App Management

 Updating Apple Apps

 It is also important for the IT administrator to ensure the apps distributed stay up to date with all the critical updates installed on time.
-The apps distributed to the devices using ABM, with the option Install apps without Apple ID, then the App Store is completely in the control of the IT administrator, and the updates are not available to the user on the devices directly.
+If the apps are distributed to the devices using ABM, then the App Store is completely in the control of the IT administrator, and the updates are not available to the user on the devices directly.
 Hence, the admin has to distribute these updates to the devices to make them available to the user.

 Follow the steps given here to distribute app updates to devices.